Using Blender on a Cloud Computer

 Then it was finally time to start up Blender and start creating.

 I began with basic modeling and planned out the overall scene.
 I had a lot of fun and was astonished at how smooth everything was running.
 There was no lag and I could really immerse myself in the project.
+As I began modeling, I couldn't help but recall some handy Blender tips and tricks that made the process smoother.

 The only compromise was the slightly lower screen resolution compared to using an offline computer, which for me was more than compensated with the enhanced performance.
+To speed up my workflow even more, I relied on some essential Blender shortcuts and hotkeys that every creator should know.

 Basic layout of my scene.